CLINICAL TRIAL DATA

 HUMIRA CLINICAL EXPERIENCE

-Learn more about how HUMIRA targets TNF-α, a key source of inflammation in immune-mediated diseases, as dermatologist Dr. Cather discusses mechanism of action, HUMIRA clinical trials, and HUMIRA’s well-studied safety record and proven efficacy.
+Learn more about how HUMIRA targets TNF-α, a key source of inflammation in immune-mediated diseases, as dermatologist Dr. Cather discusses mechanism of action, HUMIRA clinical trials in adult patients, and HUMIRA’s well-studied safety record and proven efficacy.

 DR CATHER: I’m Dr. Jennifer Cather.
 I’d like to talk to you today about the clinical experience of HUMIRA, the first and only FDA-approved treatment for moderate to severe hidradenitis suppurativa, or HS.
 HUMIRA is a biologic that targets TNF-α, a key cytokine and source of inflammation in many immune-mediated diseases, including HS.
 TNF-α is a naturally occurring cytokine involved in normal immune function.
 And, it triggers important biological responses involved in the pathology of many immune-mediated diseases.